Isogeometric $C^1$ mortar method: Error analysis for the model problem

-which yields the thesis. \end{proof} The first term of the estimate of Lemma~\ref{lemma:strang} denotes the best approximation error in $V_h$ and was studied in Lemma~\ref{lemma:es1}.
-The second term stands for the consistency error, which is related to the nonconformity of the method. {The next result provides an optimal estimate for the consistency error. } \begin{lemma} Let $p \geq 3$.
-There exists a constant $C > 0$ such that
+Thus, $a(\cdot, \cdot)$ is coercive with respect to $\norm{\cdot}_X$, allowing us to apply the second Strang Lemma (see, e.g., \cite[Theorem 4.2.2]{ciarlet}), which gives~\eqref{eq:strang}. \end{proof} The first term in~\eqref{eq:strang} represents the best approximation error in $V_h$, which was analyzed in Lemma~\ref{lemma:es1}.
+The second term corresponds to the consistency error.
+The following result establishes an optimal estimate for the consistency error. \begin{lemma} The following inequality holds